Top

 To speak to an intellectual property dispute attorney in Boulder, contact the Patricia S. Bellac Law Firm.

-Alternative Dispute Resolution
+Effective Dispute Resolution Alternatives

-Patricia and her Firm have resolved hundreds of cases utilizing alternative dispute resolution.
-(ADR).
+Patricia and her Firm have resolved hundreds of cases utilizing alternative dispute resolution (ADR).
 The goal of ADR is to avoid litigation, which is typically far more expensive and drawn-out than other forms of resolution.

 Within ADR, there are two main types of alternative resolution: